alcarruth/movie-website/README.md

  * `python/movie_db.py`
  * `python/movie_page.py`
  * `python/movie_util.py`
  * `src/images/`
  * `src/scripts/`
  * `src/style/`
  * `src/templages/`
  * `dist/images/`
  * `dist/scripts/`
  * `dist/style/`

-Running the executable python script run_me.py in the project root directory results in the two fresh_tomatoes html files being written into the dist directory and opened in a browser tab.
+Running the executable python script run_me.py in the project root directory results in the two fresh_tomatoes html files being written into the dist directory and opened in browser tabs.
 If you only want one of them, you can easily comment out the other in run_me.py.